rackerlabs/rackspace-how-to/content/cloud-servers/connect-to-cloud-servers-with-filezilla-via-sftp.md

 If any issues are experienced, check the server logs to see if connections are hitting the server.
   For CentOS/RHEL based distros, check /var/log/secure
-  For Ubuntu/Debian based distros check in /var/log/auth.log
+  For Ubuntu/Debian based distros, check in /var/log/auth.log